Koszul duality for operadic categories: PROP-like structures and permutads

 \subsection{Wheeled properads}

-These structures were introduced in \cite{mms} as an extension of Vallette's properads~\cite{vallette:TAMS07} that allowed `back-in-time' edges in order to capture traces and therefore also master equations of mathematical physics.
+These structures were introduced in \cite{mms} as an extension of Vallette's properads~\cite{vallette:TAMS07} that allowed ``back-in-time'' edges in order to capture traces and therefore also master equations in mathematical physics.
 Surprisingly, this extended theory is better behaved than the theory of properads in that their composition laws are iterated composites of elementary ones, that is, in terms of pasting schemes, of those given by contraction of a single edge.

-The guiding operadic category for wheeled properads is the category $\Whe$ of connected oriented directed graphs.
-Since $\Whe$ was constructed in~\cite[Example~4.19]{part1} from the basic operadic category $\Gr$ by iterating Grothendieck construction and since it clearly satisfies the conditions $\UFB$ and $\SGrad$, we conclude as in the previous sections that our theory of Koszul duality applies to it.
+The operadic category relevant for wheeled properads is the category $\Whe$ of connected oriented ordered graphs.
+Since $\Whe$ was constructed in~\cite[Example~4.20]{part1} from the basic operadic category $\Gr$ by iterating the Grothendieck construction, and since it clearly satisfies the conditions $\UFB$ and $\SGrad$, we conclude as in the previous sections that our theory of Koszul duality applies to it.

 \begin{theorem} The terminal\/ $\Whe$-operad $\Wheterm$ is binary quadratic.
 Its algebras are wheeled properads introduced in~\cite[Definition~2.2.1]{mms}.
 The operad $\Wheterm$ is self-dual in the sense of Definition~\ref{Uz_je_o_te_medaili_zapis.}. \end{theorem}